Underground storage tank

-Definition & Regulation in U.S. federal law
+Definition and regulation in U.S. federal law

 "Underground storage tank" or "UST" means any one or combination of tanks including connected underground pipes that is used to contain regulated substances, and the volume of which including the volume of underground pipes is 10 percent or more beneath the surface of the ground.
 This does not include, among other things, any farm or residential tank of 1,100 gallons or less capacity used for storing motor fuel for noncommercial purposes, tanks for storing heating oil for consumption on the premises, or septic tanks.

 USTs are regulated in the United States by the U.S. Environmental Protection Agency to prevent the leaking of petroleum or other hazardous substances and the resulting contamination of groundwater and soil.
 In 1984, U.S. Congress amended the Resource Conservation Recovery Act to include Subtitle I: Underground Storage Tanks, calling on the U.S. Environmental Protection Agency (EPA) to regulate the tanks.
 In 1985, when it was launched, there were more than 2 million tanks in the country and more than 750,000 owners and operators.
 The program was given 90 staff to oversee this responsibility.
 In September 1988, the EPA published initial underground storage tank regulations, including a 10-year phase-in period that required all operators to upgrade their USTs with spill prevention and leak detection equipment.

 For USTs in service in the United States, the EPA and states collectively require tank operators to take financial responsibility for any releases or leaks associated with the operation of those below ground tanks.
 As a condition to keep a tank in operation a demonstrated ability to pay for any release must be shown via UST insurance, a bond, or some other ability to pay.

 EPA updated UST and state program approval regulations in 2015, the first major changes since 1988.
 The revisions increase the emphasis on properly operating and maintaining UST equipment.
 The revisions will help prevent and detect UST releases, which are a leading source of groundwater contamination.
 The revisions will also help ensure all USTs in the United States, including those in Indian country, meet the same minimum standards.
 The changes established federal requirements that are similar to key portions of the Energy Policy Act of 2005.
 In addition, EPA added new operation and maintenance requirements and addressed UST systems deferred in the 1988 UST regulation.
 The changes: